hyssh/mtc-aml-workshop-202204/labs/lab1.2.md

              ![Settings page](../images/compute-settings.png)

-        1. After creation, select your new compute target from the drop-down list.
+        2. After creation, select your new compute target from the drop-down list.

-    1. Select **Next**.
+    2. Select **Next**.

-1. On the **Task type and settings** form, complete the setup for your automated ML experiment by specifying the machine learning task type and configuration settings.
+2. On the **Task type and settings** form, complete the setup for your automated ML experiment by specifying the machine learning task type and configuration settings.

     1. Select **Classification** as the machine learning task type.

-    1. Select **View additional configuration settings** and populate the fields as follows.
+    2. Select **View additional configuration settings** and populate the fields as follows.
 These settings are to better control the training job.
 Otherwise, defaults are applied based on experiment selection and data.
+        > To control training time, set the training job time at exit criterion **0.25 (hour)**.

         Additional&nbsp;configurations|Description|Value&nbsp;for&nbsp;tutorial
         ------|---------|---